 Down in Kashmir, Pakistan now looks to dish out trouble in naxal land, North East

-New Delhi, Aug 29: A series of tweets by former army official from Pakistan speaks about the naxal movement in India, the insurgency in the North East and of course Kashmir.
+New Delhi, Aug 29: A series of tweets by former army official from Pakistan speaks about the Naxal movement in India, the insurgency in the North East and of course Kashmir.

-While speaking about the naxalite movement, Brig Masud Ahmad says that the insurgency started in 1970 as a result of economic exploitation by Delhi.
-He also speaks about the Mizoram Independence movement and says India launched air strikes to neutralise the movement.
+While speaking about the Naxalite movement, Brig Masud Ahmad says that the insurgency started in 1970 as a result of economic exploitation by Delhi.
+He also speaks about the Mizoram Independence movement and says India launched airstrikes to neutralise the movement.
 He goes on with a series of tweets explaining these issues.

 A close assessment of his tweets and similar ones by the Pakistanis clearly indicates that they are trying to rake up tension outside Kashmir in the aftermath of Article 370 being abrogated.